pablohs1986/javaScriptCompleteCourse2020_Schmedtmann/README.md

-# Exercises from Jonas Schmedtmann The Complete JavaScript 2020 course
+# Exercises from Jonas Schmedtmann's The Complete JavaScript 2020 course